KenHarlbar/alx-higher_level_programming/0x00-python-hello_world/README.md

 4-print_float.py - Complete a source code in order to print the float stored in the variable number with a precision of 2 digits.

 5-print_string.py - Complete a source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

+6-concat.py - Complete a source code to print Welcome to Holberton School!